ianhussey/SCED/README.md

 ## To do

+- Highlight the median values in A and B with a different shaped dot?

 - How to establish stability at baseline, either retrospectively or in an optional stopping fashion (i.e., optional condition switching once stability has been reached)?

   - Theil-Sen slope would be more robust than the LSE slopes used in the plots.
 However, optional-transition designs would suffer from the changing power of the test as *n* grows.

 - Add additional other terminology for *A* from Parker (2009).